kusmat/Death-Causes-in-USA-2014-2021-/README.md

-# Death-Causes-in-US (2014-202)
+Death Causes in the USA (2014-2021)
-Information and data files related to analysis of Death causes in the USA
+Repository contains information and data files related to analysis of Death causes in the USA